 If you have a longer time frame, then you can probably afford to take some more risks.
 If you’re going to need your money soon though, then it probably makes more sense to invest in something with more stable returns, like fixed-income investments such as bonds.

 3. Have broad diversification in your investment portfolio

 Having a diverse portfolio is another way to protect your portfolio against volatility.
-For example, you can purchase exchange traded funds (ETFs) or mutual funds which have holdings in a variety of different companies across different sectors.
+For example, you can purchase exchange-traded funds (ETFs) or mutual funds that have holdings in a variety of different companies across different sectors.